abigailwillow/connection-problem-server/README.md

 # connection-problem-api

-API for Connection Problem S&amp;box addon
+Websocket server that handles connections for the Connection Problem gamemode

+## Setup

-Create a file called `token.json` with a random token in it and run `npm i` or it won't work
+Run `npm i` or it won't work